Two more insanely good value wines from Trader Joe’s and who recommended them

 As I said earlier, it is a joy when you can get great advice in a wine store.
 If you have that person, value them.

-Want a free wine guide?
-Sign up below!
+Want a free Insider's guide?
+Sign up above or below!

-Want a free wine guide?
-Sign up below! 〰️
+Want a free Insider's guide?
+Sign up above or below! *****

 Let’s move on to the Super Tuscan: